Bristol Energy – Domestic General Terms And Conditions

 If You are moving into a Property already supplied by Bristol Energy, please contact Our customer care team to provide your details and a meter reading.

-If You are moving home please contact Our customer care team two Working Days before the day You move.
+If You are moving home please contact Our customer care team at least two Working Days before the day You move.
 We will ask you to provide a final meter reading on the day you leave.
 If You do this your Contract with Us will end on the date You move out and we can produce your final bill.
 You can also sign up to Bristol Energy for your new Property, if You wish to continue being Our Customer.

 You may end this Contract by changing supplier.
 The Contract will end once a new supplier has started Supplying Energy to the Property.